 You can also use Local Group Policy Editor to show account details on the sign-in screen on a Windows 11 PC.
-However, gpedit.msc is not a part of Windows 11 Home edition.
+However, gpedit.msc is not a part of the Windows 11 Home Edition.
 Either enable gpedit.msc or use an alternate method.

 Step 1.
 Open the Local Group Policy Editor.

 Step 2.
 When the Local Group Policy Editor window opens, navigate to the following path from the left sidebar:-

 Computer Configuration > Administrative Templates > System > Logon

 Step 3.
 On the right sidebar of the Logon folder, look for the policy name, “Block user from showing account details on sign-in.”
 Then, double-click on this policy to modify its settings.

 Step 4.
 Select the Disabled option to show the account details on the sign-in screen.
 To hide the account details from the log-in screen, select the Enabled or Not Configured option.